akshaykrjain/cloudfront_terrafrom/README.md

   4. Select Any suitable validation method (DNS or E Mail)
   5. Note down the arn of the issued certificate .
 (It can take few minutes to get it issued)

-_*Note- This step can be automated using Terraform, but AWS can take upto 30 mins to issue which will create problems for our TF module deployment*_
+_*Note- This step can be automated using Terraform, but AWS can take up to 30 mins to issue which will create problems for our TF module deployment*_

 ## 3. Provide Values of Variables.
 Edit [`variables.tf`](variables.tf) and edit all the variables as per your wish

-Edit [`headers.js`](headers.js#8) and provide static user name and password to protect your site
+Edit [`headers.js`](headers.js#L8) and provide static user name and password to protect your site

 ## 4. Deploy the Infrastructure